-The 9 best sunscreens for sensitive skin of 2024 to protect without irritation – reviewed by our beauty team
+The 9 best sunscreens for sensitive skin that'll protect without irritation, reviewed by our beauty team

-Our tried and tested guide to the very best sunscreens for sensitive skin, from lightweight fluids to thicker creams
+Our tried and tested guide to the very best sunscreens for sensitive skin, from lightweight fluids to more nourishing creams

-The best sunscreens for sensitive skin, tested by our beauty team
+The best sunscreens for sensitive skin, reviewed by our beauty team

 Fragrance-free, tested on sensitive skin, hypoallergenic and with portable, slimline packaging, this La Roche-Posay formula ticks the boxes with ultra-high SPF 50+ protection.
 "I really struggle to find a high-factor suncream that doesn't make my skin break out in angry red spots," says tester Rachael Martin, who has sensitive skin.
 "After wearing this every day for a week I haven't seen so much as a blemish.